CorvetteCole/backboardtracking/README.md

 # Player Tracking & Goal Alignment
-This program keeps track of player location on the court and points the basketball returner towards the shooter, allowing them to retrieve it after shooting
+This program keeps track of player location on the court and points the basketball returner towards the player, allowing them to retrieve it after shooting

 #To-do
-- Develop code for playertracking slave arduinos as well as modify existing code on the master to support receiving grid coordinates
+- More thoroughly test the motorangletest program as well as test the master player tracking program

-- Modify and fully test code for the motor (adjusting the encoder readout for the gear ratio between the motor and lazy susan)

 # Development tools used
 -DigitalWriteFast library used to allow for accurate encoder readings